‘Birds of the Wansbeck Valley’, by John Caffrey

 Closer to home was his series of original watercolours ‘Birds of the Wansbeck Valley’ celebrating our local natural heritage.
 These are illustrated below:

-These have been reproduced as high quality printed cards (inside blank for your own message), which can be purchased through our website Shop either individually or as a full set of 6 cards.
+These have been reproduced as high quality printed cards (inside blank for your own message), which can be purchased through our website Shop as a full set of 6 cards with envelopes.

 |Great Spotted Woodpecker||Redpoll||Wren|